WakaSync Standalone

 });

-WakaSync also sets several headers automatically: Content-Type based on the body type (JSON, text, binary, or omitted for FormData so the browser can set the multipart boundary), an Accept header, and tracking headers X-WakaSync-Request and X-WakaSync-Version.
-All of these can be overridden through your own headers.
+WakaSync also sets several headers automatically: Content-Type based on the body type (JSON, text, or binary — omitted for FormData so the browser can set the multipart boundary), an Accept header, and the tracking headers X-WakaSync-Request and X-WakaSync-Version.
+All can be overridden.

 Cancellation